-Santin, Claudia: Dean of the College of Business, Interim Dean of the College of Innovation and Professional Programs, Professor of Leadership
+Santin, Claudia: Dean of the College of Business/Professor of Leadership

 B.A.
 College of New Jersey, Trenton, NJ; M.A.
 College of New Jersey, Trenton, NJ; Ed.D.
 Nova Southeastern University, Ft.
 Lauderdale, FL.
 At Concordia-Chicago since 2008.